Launch Event: Insights on progress to EU climate neutrality for the incoming EU cycle

 With our second progress report, we are not only providing an update of progress towards EU climate neutrality based on new data but are highlighting crucial areas of action for incoming EU policy-makers.
 ECNO’s analysis shows that the EU is moving in the right direction, but that the pace of progress is still too slow in several areas.
 Yet, the Fit for 55 package under the European Green Deal has boosted policies that address some of the crucial bottlenecks visible in past data.
 ECNO’s assessment serves as direct input to the next COM and EP work programme, in support of achieving the EU’s agreed targets.

-At our launch event in Brussels, we will present our newest findings and engage with relevant high-profile stakeholders from the European Parliament and the economy.
-We will host two thematic panels on topics that move the EU at the moment: industrial transformation and just transition for the people of the EU.
+At our launch event in Brussels, we has presented our newest findings and engage with relevant high-profile stakeholders from the European Parliament and the economy.
+We were hosted two thematic panels on topics that move the EU at the moment: industrial transformation and just transition for the people of the EU.

 Agenda